MicrosoftDocs/sql-docs/docs/t-sql/queries/hints-transact-sql-query.md

 #### <a id="use-plan"></a> USE PLAN N'*<xml_plan>*'

 Forces the Query Optimizer to use an existing query plan for a query that is specified by '*<xml_plan>*'.
-USE PLAN cannot be specified with INSERT, UPDATE, MERGE, or DELETE statements.
+USE PLAN can't be specified with INSERT, UPDATE, MERGE, or DELETE statements.

 The resulting execution plan forced by this feature will be the same or similar to the plan being forced.
 Because the resulting plan may not be identical to the plan specified by USE PLAN, the performance of the plans may vary.
 In rare cases, the performance difference may be significant and negative; in that case, the administrator must remove the forced plan.